cloudnativelabs/kube-router/docs/load-balancer-allocator.md

 ## Notes

 It's not possible to specify the addresses for the load balancer services.
-An externalIP service can be used instead.
+An externalIP service can be used instead (note that externalIPs are subject to validation via `--service-external-ip-range` when `--strict-external-ip-validation` is enabled).

+The `--loadbalancer-ip-range` flag serves a dual purpose: it defines the CIDR ranges used by the load balancer allocator for IPAM **and** is used by the proxy module to validate loadBalancerIPs when `--strict-external-ip-validation` is enabled (the default).
+If a LoadBalancer IP falls outside the configured ranges (for example, an IP assigned by an external controller like MetalLB), the proxy will reject it unless the range is expanded to include it or strict validation is disabled.